-This chapter will focus on methods intended for the setting in which we only have a set of features X_1, \ldots, X_p measured on n observations.
-We are not interested in prediction because we have no associated response Y.
+This chapter will focus on methods intended for the setting in which we only have a set of features $X_1, \ldots, X_p$ measured on n observations.

 1 The Challenge of Unsupervised Learning

 Supervised learning is a well-understood area.

 In contrast, unsupervised learning is often much more challenging.